See a list of Medical Transcription Programs by Clicking Here!

 Job Growth, Salary and Related Fields

-The need for medical transcriptionists is expected to increase over the next decade as the population gets older and more administrative assistance will become necessary in the managing of hospital operations.Additionally, the expansion of the healthcare industry in the United States has created a need for transcription services due to increase patient care and a reduction in available time by physicians and others to perform such duties on their own.
+The need for medical transcriptionists is expected to remain steady over the next decade as the population gets older and more administrative assistance will become necessary in the managing of hospital operations.Additionally, the expansion of the healthcare industry in the United States has created a need for transcription services due to increase patient care and a reduction in available time by physicians and others to perform such duties on their own.
+The median annual salary for a medical transcriptionist is $35,720.